Secondary Science (Chemistry) with QTS (11-16) PGCE

 How you'll be assessed

 You will be assessed, through a balanced combination of coursework and portfolio assessments, against both academic criteria and the Standards related to QTS.
-Various other tasks will enable you to show your competence in ICT and other areas of English.
+Various other tasks will enable you to show your competence in ICT, numeracy and literacy and other areas of Science.

 Your professional practice will conclude with a final viva that will allow you to demonstrate appropriate achievement against the Teachers’ Standards in order to allow us to make a recommendation for QTS.